Scott Pruitt Under Fire For Illegal $43,000 Phone Booth In Office

-Environmental Protection Agency administrator, Scott Pruitt, and his office violated the law installing a soundproof phone booth in his office — to the tune of $43,000.
+Environmental Protection Agency administrator, Scott Pruitt, and his office violated the law by installing a soundproof phone booth in his office — to the tune of $43,000.

 Government Accountability Office, a congressional watchdog, ruled the costly phone booth illegal, according to the New York Times.
 The reason the agency ruled the installation illegal?
 The cost amounted to more than $5,000, and therefore must be reported to Congress.
-Before spending more than $5,000 on office equipment, the agency needed to alert Congress.
+Before spending more than $5,000 on office equipment, the agency must alert Congress.

-Ultimately, the installation violated two laws — the Antideficiency Act, which should prevent unbudgeted spending as well as the Financial Services and General Government Appropriations Act, which places the $5,000 limit on political appointee’s spending on any one office item.
-So far, the G.A.O. hasn’t commented on if the booth is necessary or not.
+Ultimately, the installation violated two laws — the Antideficiency Act, which should prevent unbudgeted spending, as well as the Financial Services and General Government Appropriations Act, which places the $5,000 limit on political appointees spending on any one office item.
+So far, the G.A.O. hasn’t commented on whether the booth is necessary or not.

 According to the E.P.A., the booth is a necessity because classified and top secret information phone calls occur inside it.
-The booth itself cost about $24,000, and the booth’s installation cost around $20,000 because of all the necessary steps to make it secure.
+The booth itself costs about $24,000, and the booth’s installation costs around $20,000 because of all the necessary steps to make it secure.

 At least four members of Congress, including Senator Tom Udall (D, New Mexico), accused Pruitt of blatantly abusing his position to enjoy unnecessary perks at his office.
 Even Wyoming Senator, John Barrasso (R), who oversees the E.P.A. as chairman of the Environment and Public Works Committee, criticized the office for not complying with the letter of the law.